 Sweat Equity Value is in the Eye of the Beholder—the Seller or the Buyer

 Sweat Equity: You have heard the term ‘sweat equity’.
 It is the opposite of ‘financial equity’.
-Many entrepreneurs pride themselves on their sweat equity and frequently overvalue it.
+Many entrepreneurs pride themselves on their sweat equity.
+Frequently they overvalue sweat equity.
 When it comes to the equity valuation of a company, ‘sweat’ is almost always calculated differently by founders than anyone else, like lenders or investors.
 Sweat equity will really only have value attached to it pre-money, or before any serious money has been invested.

 This is very simplistic calculation and every case will be different.
-Had there been no outside investor, then the founder might have dreamed his company was worth three times earnings or some other multiple, but in reality there will be a number of factors that go into making the valuation, somewhat depending upon who is doing the valuation—the owner or someone outside the business.
+Had there been no outside investor, then the founder might have dreamed that his sweat equity in the company was worth three times earnings or some other multiple, but in reality there will be a number of factors that go into making the valuation, somewhat depending upon who is doing the valuation—the owner or someone outside the business.

 The factors that will be considered in any valuation are likely to include:

-- Reasons: for the valuation will be a dominant component.
+- Reasons: The reasons why the valuation is needed itself will be a dominant component.
 If the product/innovation is something that the investor/buyer wants, this will be a factor beyond financial performance.
 On the other hand, if the motivation is to leverage another position (say a buyer’s product, or an investor’s market position), then this will influence the price.

 - Management: the quality of founder/owners and their management team will be a fundamental factor in valuing a young business, without much of a track record.
 The skills, experience and abilities of the people are probably the most important ‘value’ of the business, but it’s anyone’s guess about the right price to strike.
-For sure, the sellers will expect more and the buyers, less for the value of the sweat equity.
+For sure, the sellers will expect more for the value of the sweat equity, and the buyers, will offer less for the value of the sweat equity.

-- Earn-outs: owners may often be required to do an ‘earn out’, if they intend leaving some time after a sale.
-One of my companies was on the receiving end of an offer that included an earn-out, but where the buyer insisted on deciding on new senior management recruitment, which meant that I would no longer be able to steer the direction of the company, and thus influence the performance—so we turned down the offer.
+- Earn-outs: notwithstanding their sweat equity, owners may often be required to do an ‘earn out’, if they intend leaving some time after a sale.
+One of my companies was on the receiving end of an offer that included an earn-out.
+The potential buyer insisted on deciding on new senior management recruitment.
+This meant that I would no longer be able to steer the direction of the company, and thus influence the performance.
+So we turned down the offer.

 - Financial analytics: financial track record.
 Not just historical margins and profits, but also sales progress and earnings growth, as well as market penetration.
-Cash flow, both past and current, will be an indicator of the strength of the business.
+Cash flow, both past, current and forecast, will be an indicator of the strength of the business.
 However, cash flow forecasts are notoriously unreliable, especially in young companies and an investor/buyer will apply a discounted cash flow analysis to them.

 - Future earnings: nonetheless, a typical way of valuing quoted companies is based on the forecast of future earnings and applying a multiplier.
 On the stock market it is referred to the P/E ratio (Price/Earnings) that measures current share price relative to its per-share earnings.
-But in unquoted companies, such a calculation could only be a contrivance, though an investor.
+In unquoted companies, such a calculation could only be a contrivance, because there is no wider market for shares.

-- Sector profile: the normal financial records, especially P&L and balance sheet are obviously a factor but the raw numbers are not what matters, but rather what they imply, especially given the nature of the business.
-In oil & gas EBITDA can be as high as 50%, whereas in retail it can be as low as 5%.
+- Sector profile: the normal financial records, especially P&L and balance sheet are obviously a factor, but the raw numbers are not what matters.
+What they imply matters more, especially given the nature of the business.
+In oil & gas, EBITDA can be as high as 50%, whereas in retail it can be as low as 5%.
 Other industry specific factors can be make or break in attaining high valuations, if your business is way off the norm for the sector.

 - Competition: the competitive position of the company and its new product development will be critical factors.
 What looks like a great company may have reached its zenith and its life cycle may be on a downward trend.
 There may be a disruptive innovation in the wings.
 Competitive sales channels may be weaker or stronger and thus offer opportunity or threat.